Broadcom (AVGO)

 Chips need to keep getting smaller in order to advance on Moore’s law, and that is proving increasingly more complicated and expensive to achieve with time.
 That has caused most digital chip makers to become “fabless” designers, rather than manufacturers, instead relying on contracted foundries like TSMC to manufacture their designs.
 This has benefitted the digital chip makers’ free cash flow margins, as exiting the manufacturing business has removed large cash expenses from their business models.
 Read More.
 The semiconductor industry is broadly divided into analog and digital semiconductors.
 Digital chips are what most people think of as the brains of almost every electronic device.
 Their primary purpose is to either store (memory chips) or process (CPUs/GPUs) data.
 Digital chips derive their processing power from the number of transistors that can be packed on an individual chip.
 In chip design, nanometers or “nm” refers to the length of a transistor gate – the smaller the gate the more processing power that can be packed into a given space.
 In 1965, Intel’s founder Gordon Moore famously predicted a doubling of transistors on a chip every two years.
 The concept, known as Moore’s Law, was based on his belief that the technology used to create semiconductors would improve continuously, allowing chips to become ever smaller and ever more powerful.

 A company’s long-term sales performance can indicate its overall quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Over the last five years, Broadcom grew its sales at an incredible 20% compounded annual growth rate.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Thankfully, Broadcom’s 20.9% annualized revenue growth over the last five years was incredible.
 Its growth surpassed the average semiconductor company and shows its offerings resonate with customers, a great starting point for our analysis.
 Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Broadcom Quarterly Revenue

-Looking further ahead, sell-side analysts expect revenue to grow 17.3% over the next 12 months, a deceleration versus the last two years.
-We still think its growth trajectory is attractive given its scale and suggests the market is baking in success for its products and services.
+Looking further ahead, sell-side analysts expect revenue to grow 30.5% over the next 12 months, similar to its two-year rate.
+This projection is eye-popping for a company of its scale and indicates the market sees success for its products and services.

 6. Product Demand & Outstanding Inventory